ibm-cloud-docs/containers/cs_ingress.md

 <br />

+## Tuning performance
+{: #perf_tuning}

+To optimize performance of your Ingress ALBs, you can change the default settings according to your needs.
+{: shortdesc}

-## Performance tuning: Increasing the connection keepalive time
+### Increasing the keepalive connection time
 {: #keepalive_time}

 Keepalive connections can have a major impact on performance by reducing the CPU and network overhead needed to open and close connections.
-To optimize performance of your ALBs, you can change the default settings of the keepalive time for the connections between the ALB and the client.
+To optimize performance of your ALBs, you can change the default setting of the keepalive time for the connections between the ALB and the client.
 {: shortdesc}

 In the `ibm-cloud-provider-ingress-cm` Ingress configmap, the `keep-alive` field sets the timeout, in seconds, during which the keepalive client connection stays open to the Ingress ALB.
 By default, `keep-alive` is set to `8s`.
 You can override the default by editing the Ingress configmap.